DannyNemer/dotfiles/README.md

 - `vol $number` Sets system volume to `$number` on a scale of 0 to 10.

-- `odb` Opens current directory on Dropbox.com (if it is in your Dropbox folder).
+- `odb` Opens current directory on Dropbox.com (if it is in your Dropbox folder), with deleted files visible.
 This is useful for file recovery.